-We research the mechanism of action of our product candidates to determine the clinical indications best suited for therapy and attempt to rapidly advance our product candidates into human clinical trials and toward commercialization.
 In October 2011, we initiated clinical trials with VAL-083 as a potential new treatment for glioblastoma multiforme ("GBM"), the most common and aggressive form of brain cancer.

-We have presented interim data from our clinical trial at peer-reviewed scientific meetings including the Society for NeuroOncology annual meeting (SNO -- Nov.
-2012), the American Association of Cancer Research (AACR - April 2013) and The American Society for Clinical Oncology (ASCO - June 2013).
-In summary, our interim clinical data supports that VAL-083, at doses tested to date:
+We have presented interim data from our clinical trials at peer-reviewed scientific meetings including the Society for NeuroOncology annual meeting ("SNO" - November, 2012), the American Association of Cancer Research ("AACR" - April 2013), the American Society for Clinical Oncology ("ASCO" - June 2013), the World Federation of NeuroOncology ("WFNO" - November, 2013) and AACR in April 2014.
+In summary, our interim clinical data support that VAL-083 at doses tested to date indicate that: